What Are The Characteristics Of A Mineral

 So, what exactly defines a mineral?
 To be classified as a mineral, a substance must meet five specific requirements:

 1. Naturally Occurring: A mineral must be formed by natural geological processes, without any human intervention.
-This means that synthetic crystals grown in a laboratory, no matter how chemically identical they are to their natural counterparts, do not qualify as minerals.
-For example, lab-created diamonds, though having the same carbon structure and properties as natural diamonds, are not considered minerals.
+What this tells us is synthetic crystals grown in a laboratory, no matter how chemically identical they are to their natural counterparts, do not qualify as minerals.
+To give you an idea, lab-created diamonds, though having the same carbon structure and properties as natural diamonds, are not considered minerals.
 Similarly, materials produced as byproducts of industrial processes, such as slag from metal smelting, are also excluded.
 The emphasis here is on the geological context of formation.
 Naturally occurring minerals form through processes like volcanic activity, hydrothermal activity, or metamorphic transformations deep within the Earth.

 2. Solid: A mineral must be in a solid state at standard temperature and pressure.
 This excludes liquids like water and gases like air, even if they have a specific chemical composition.
 While water can freeze into ice, and ice has a defined crystalline structure, water itself is not a mineral.
 This criterion ensures that minerals have a fixed shape and volume, allowing them to form stable structures and participate in geological processes in a predictable manner.

 3. Definite Chemical Composition: A mineral must have a specific chemical formula, which can be expressed as a fixed ratio of elements.
 This doesn't necessarily mean that the composition must be absolutely pure, as many minerals contain trace amounts of other elements.
-However, the dominant chemical formula must be consistent and well-defined.
-For instance, quartz (SiO2) is composed of one silicon atom and two oxygen atoms, arranged in a specific structure.
+Still, the dominant chemical formula must be consistent and well-defined.
+Here's one way to look at it: quartz (SiO2) is composed of one silicon atom and two oxygen atoms, arranged in a specific structure.
 While quartz may contain trace impurities, its fundamental chemical composition remains SiO2.
 This characteristic is crucial for identifying and classifying minerals based on their chemical properties and behavior.

 5. Inorganic: A mineral must be inorganic, meaning it is not composed of organic molecules (those primarily containing carbon-hydrogen bonds) produced by living organisms.
 This excludes substances like coal and amber, which are formed from the remains of plants and animals.
 While some minerals may contain carbon (like carbonates), the carbon is not bonded to hydrogen in a way that is characteristic of organic compounds.
 This distinction helps to differentiate minerals, which are products of geological processes, from organic materials, which are products of biological processes.